 Over the past year, we’ve seen a huge increase in the number of online music workshops and masterclasses, but what about these events ‘in person’?
-In this guest post, Aleah Fitzwater shares her experiences of attending a flute workshop and the benefits that offered to her.
+In this guest post, Aleah Fitzwater shares her experiences of attending a flute music workshop and the benefits that offered to her.

 It has been a very long time since I have attended a flute workshop.
 I had almost forgotten just how beneficial they were, until…

 I was hanging up a CD shelf inside of my new apartment.
 As I riffled through countless albums, from Matchbox Twenty to Fall Out Boy to Mozart, I found a hidden treasure: a recording of a workshop I had done with flutist William Bennett (or, to those who know him well, Wibb).

 Whether you’re studying hard for your bachelor’s, master’s, or doctorate, let’s be honest, you have the same private teacher, day in, day out.
 You get to know what they eat for breakfast and their favorite type of tea.
 I’m not saying that’s a bad thing; there are many great benefits to having strong rapport with your professor.

 That being said, sometimes, we get a little too used to them.
 Prepare yourself for a silly analogy: much as a child gets used to their parents’ voices, we grow numb to our professor’s instructions….until we hear it repeated, in a different way.